Anuththara99/User-mangement/readme.md

 ##### This is the _readme_ file for **User-management** multi module.

-Commit 1 from hot-fix branch.
+Comment 1 from hot-fix branch.

 Commit 2 from master branch.